wp-plugins/adsense-click-fraud-monitoring/readme.txt

 Tested up to: 3.6
 Stable tag: 1.7

 Click-Fraud Monitor Plugin for Google AdSense and other PPC vendors.
-Prevents to be banned from your account due to malicious clicks on your website.
+Prevents to be banned from your account due to malicious clicks on your website ads.

 #Click-Fraud monitor for Google AdSense and other PPC vendors.
 #Prevents to be banned and excluded from your AdSense account due to malicious third party clicks on advertisements on your website.